-The data is based on 2021 and calculated for 1 kg carcass, 1 kg consumer product, 1 kg edible meat and 1 kg protein from beef from dairy cattle, beef from beef cattle, mutton and lamb, pork, turkey, chicken, and similarly for egg.
+The data is based on 2021 and calculated for 1 kg carcass, 1 kg consumer product and 1 kg protein from beef from dairy cattle, beef from beef cattle, mutton and lamb, pork, turkey, chicken, and similarly for egg.
 The environmental impact of meat and egg produced in Norway is based on average production levels in Norway.